-Danone estimates that soy accounts for less than 5% of the feed consumed by the dairy cows in its supply chain.
-In order to identify the deforestation risks accurately, Danone has been conducting country by country assessment of soy feed volume and origin through its Cool Farm Tool.
-At the end of 2023, Danone has analyzed soy sourcing for 91% of its milk volumes.
+Danone estimates that soy accounts for approximatively 5% of the feed consumed by the dairy cows in its supply chain.
+To identify deforestation risks accurately, Danone has been conducting country by country assessment of soy feed volume mapped through the Cool Farm Tool.
+At the end of 2024, Danone has analyzed soy sourcing for 93% of its milk volumes.

-The total soy-based products fed to cows is 262 ktons, of which 91% (240 ktons) were measured through data collection and 9% were quantified by extrapolation.
+The total soy-based products fed to cows is 270 KTons, of which 93% (252 KTons) were measured through data collection and 7% were quantified by extrapolation.

-Of the 240 ktons 52% is from low-risk origin, 8% is certified, and the remaining 40% potentially at risk, of which 37% are compensated through RTRS book and claim credits.
-Another 22 ktons estimated volume are at risk; these are the countries that have not yet been mapped.
+Of the 270 KTons 55% is considered from low-risk origin, 9% is certified, and on the remaining 37% potentially at risk, 35% are compensated through RTRS book and claim credits.